 Adding new gardens every year since opening in 1982, Lauritzen’s vast selection includes an herb garden, shade Hosta garden, children’s garden, English and Victorian gardens, parking and arrival gardens, a prairie wildflower garden, Japanese garden, and too many more to name!
 The facility also houses an extensive horticultural library and hosts community events, weddings, parties, classes, and programs throughout the year.

 Admission: Free Under 3, Kids (3-12) $5, General $10

 Best Omaha Pizza

 An Omaha institution for over 100 years, Orsi’s Italian Bakery & Pizzeria serves mouth-watering Italian cuisine and fresh-sliced deli sandwiches you won’t want to miss.
 Using authentic recipes and only the freshest ingredients like homemade Italian sausage and genuine Italian mozzarella, Orsi’s pizza will transport you straight to Bel Paese!
 Grab some prosciutto, linguini, Parmigiano-Reggiano, or olive oil from the charming grocery to make your own traditional Italian feast at home!

 Best Omaha Steakhouse

 Located inside The Paxton Hotel in the heart of the Old Market district, 801 Chophouse offers the city’s best steaks and seafood in an elegant, upscale setting.
-Replete with wood paneling, white tablecloths, leather booths and romantic lighting, the Chophouse harkens to the New York steakhouses of the early 20th century.
+Replete with wood paneling, white tablecloths, leather booths and mood lighting, the Chophouse harkens to the New York steakhouses of the early 20th century.
 In addition to USDA prime steaks and fresh seafood, 801 features an extensive, award-winning wine list and delectable desserts.

 1403 Farnam St